bahrus/xtal-sip/README.md

 ```

 xtal-sip will be able to work with these link tags, without the benefit of import maps or bare import specifiers.
-However, import maps can provide a helpful stepping stone if the browser supports it, or a polyfill is present, or a bare import specifier web server is in use, as we will discuss below.

 Then your library references can look like: